Nivaturimika/Katerina-Engine/README.md

 ```

 Note that `args` contains the command line parameters to launch the program with.
 If you want to debug a specific scenario file, you would change it to something like `"9DCA2D56-0.bin"`.

-### Incremental Build

-The `KatEngine` build target combines nearly all of the game's source files into one large translation unit which means that changing a single line of source code almost always requires recompiling the entire game.
-This can take up to 10 minutes depending on build configuration and system specifications even if you change a single line.
-Therefore it's recommended that any contributors use the `KatEngineIncremental` build target as this breaks the game into smaller translation units that can be compiled in parallel and also greatly reduces the amount of time required to recompile any changes.
-Github CI builds the `KatEngine` target so it will catch any changes that do not compile under the `KatEngine` target.